stevelacey/php-debugbar/docs/ajax_and_stack.md

     $renderer = $debugbar->getJavascriptRenderer();
     $renderer->setAjaxHandlerAutoShow(false);

+## Fetch

+Fetch API is supported by wrapping `window.fetch` so that the promise is also passed through to the debugbar AJAX handler.

+If you find your fetch requests are not showing up in debugbar, you're probably initializing your JavaScript client library (e.g. Apollo) before debugbar has loaded, try adding `defer` onto your script tags, or moving them after the injected debugbar JavaScript.

 ## Stacked data

 Some times you need to collect data about a request but the page won't actually be displayed.
 The best example of that is during a redirect.
 You can use the debug bar storage mechanism to store the data and re-open it later but it can be cumbersome while testing a redirect page.

 The solution is to use stacked data.
 The debug bar can temporarily store the collected data in the session until the next time it will be displayed.